zerc/mongo-python-driver/doc/tutorial.rst

 When a document is inserted a special key, ``"_id"``, is automatically added if the document doesn't already contain an ``"_id"`` key.
-The value of ``"_id"`` must be unique across the collection. :meth:`~pymongo.collection.Collection.insert_one` returns an instance of :class:`~pymongo.results.InsertOneResult`.
+The value of ``"_id"`` must be unique across the collection. `~.collection.Collection.insert_one` returns an instance of `.InsertOneResult`.
 For more information on ``"_id"``, see the `documentation on _id
 <http://www.mongodb.org/display/DOCS/Object+IDs>`_.